Littlejohn's tree frog

-Littlejohn's tree frog (Litoria littlejohni), also called a heath frog or orange-bellied tree frog, is a species of tree frog native to eastern Australia from Wyong, New South Wales, to Buchan, Victoria.
+Littlejohn's tree frog (Rawlinsonia littlejohni), also called a heath frog or orange-bellied tree frog, is a species of tree frog native to eastern Australia from Wyong, New South Wales, to Buchan, Victoria.

 Taxonomy

-In 2020, following a taxonomic review, the species was split, with the description of a new species Litoria watsoni encompassing the southernmost populations.
+In 2020, following a taxonomic review, the species was split, with the description of a new species Rawlinsonia watsoni encompassing the southernmost populations.
 The species was named in honour of Murray Littlejohn (1932–2024).

 Description

 This is a medium-sized frog reaching 60 mm (2.4 in) in length.
 It is normally brown or grey-brown on the dorsal surface with many scattered darker flecks and spots.
 Often, a faint darker patch runs down the back.
 A dark line runs from behind the nostril down to the shoulder.
 The belly is cream.
 The iris is golden-yellow, and it has large toe discs.
-The armpits and thighs are orange, this helps distinguish it from the similar Jervis Bay tree frog (Litoria jervisiensis).
+The armpits and thighs are orange, this helps distinguish it from the similar Jervis Bay tree frog (Rawlinsonia jervisiensis).